 - Mill 3 inches and replace with 200 psy Intermediate Type B Surface Type A in the same operation.
 Do not allow traffic on the milled surface. - Perform Cross-slope correction or buildup as necessary.
 Milling for cross slope correction shall not exceed 1 inch.
-Surface Type E for cross-slope correction is limited to 1.5 inches in thickness. - Overlay with 200 psy SMA (9.5mm).
+Surface Type E for cross-slope correction is limited to 1.5 inches in thickness.
+Intermediate Type B for cross-slope correction greater than 1.5 inches in thickness. - Overlay with 200 psy SMA (9.5mm).